On the River FAQ

 What are the river conditions like?

 Our Saturday Free Boating takes place in an area just off the banks of Bartram’s Garden.
-This is a wide, calm, flat water section of the Schuylkill River with no commercial traffic, however, one does encounter an occasional speedboat or jet ski.
+This is a wide, calm, flat water section of the Schuylkill River with no commercial traffic.
+We do encounter an occasional speedboat or jet ski.
 It is tidal; the river rises and falls with the cycles of the moon.
-It can get windy at times, and we cancel when the wind exceeds 15 mph.

 What should I wear?